Temple, Dinwiddie pace Nets to easy win over Hawks

+ATLANTA (AP)On a team that’s undergone a full roster rebuild and endured significant injuries, Garrett Temple knew the Brooklyn Nets would need extra time to mesh.

+”We had so many new guys,” Temple said. ”On this team, our defensive principles are a little different than around the NBA.
+We have a very unique game plan a lot of the times.
+We are doing a great job out there, and guys are buying in.”

-ATLANTA (AP)Garrett Temple scored a season-high 27 points, Spencer Dinwiddie had 18 of his 24 in the second half and the Brooklyn Nets beat the Atlanta Hawks 130-118 on Wednesday night.
+Temple scored a season-high 27 points, Spencer Dinwiddie had 18 of his 24 in the second half and the Nets beat the Atlanta Hawks 130-118 on Wednesday night.

-Taurean Prince finished with 23 points against his former team and Jarrett Allen had 20 for the Nets, who were coming off a three-point home loss Sunday to Miami but have won six of eight.
+Taurean Prince finished with 23 points against his former team and Jarrett Allen had 20 points and 13 rebounds for the Nets, who were coming off a three-point home loss Sunday to Miami but have won six of eight despite not having injured stars Kevin Durant, Kyrie Irving and Caris LeVert.

-Trae Young scored 39 points and rookie Cam Reddish had a career-high 25 for Atlanta.
+Trae Young had 39 points and 10 assists and rookie Cam Reddish scored a career-high 25 points for Atlanta.
 The Hawks have lost 11 of 12.

+Hawks coach Lloyd Pierce blamed his team’s weak defense for the loss.

+”We have to be into the ball a little bit more with pressure,” Pierce said. ”We have to pressure their passers.
+It’s whoever is on the court has to do a little bit better with regards to their responsibility.”

-Joe Harris’ no-look pass from the top of the key to Allen for a dunk completed a 13-5 run that gave Brooklyn its biggest lead at 117-101 with 4:38 left in the game.
+Joe Harris’ no-look pass from the top of the key to Allen for a dunk completed a 13-5 run that gave Brooklyn a 117-101 lead with 4:38 left in the game.

 The Nets took their first double-digit lead early in the third on Temple’s 3.
 Dinwiddie went into attack mode, prioritizing drives to the lane that resulted in three baskets and two free throws that made it an 11-point lead.
 Harris scored inside to make it 80-67, and DeAndre Jordan pushed the lead back to 13 with a follow shot that caused a Hawks timeout.